langtrain-ai/langvision/docs/index.md

-# Plimai Documentation
+# plimai Documentation

-Welcome to the Plimai documentation!
+Welcome to the plimai documentation!

 ## Overview
-Plimai is a modular framework for Vision LLMs with LoRA fine-tuning and a unified model zoo for open-source visual models.
+plimai is a modular framework for Vision LLMs with LoRA fine-tuning and a unified model zoo for open-source visual models.

 ## Contents
 - [Getting Started](../README.md)